Borremose bodies: Borremose II

 In 1947, a body was discovered in the Borremose bog about one kilometre away from the Borremose Man.
 The corpse is believed to be female, although decomposition made it difficult to be sure.
 The bog body was lying face down 60 cm deep on a base of birch bark.
 In the immediate vicinity were birch branches; directly on the body were three approximately 10 cm birch poles of the same thickness.
 The skull was fractured and the brain was visible.
-The upper torso was naked while the lower body was covered by a cloak made of a four layered twill fabric and a fringed shawl.
+The upper torso was naked while the lower body was covered by a cloak made of a four-layered twill fabric and a fringed shawl.
 These two articles of clothing are now on display at the National Museum of Denmark in Copenhagen.
-It is uncertain if the body had been clothed at the time it had been deposited, because the clothing from plant materials such as flax fibers can be passed in the acidic peat.
-A leather cord with an amber bead and bronze plate were around the neck.
+It is uncertain if the body had been clothed at the time it had been deposited because the clothing from plant materials such as flax fibers can be passed in the acidic peat.
+A leather cord with an amber bead and bronze plate was around the neck.
 The skull was crushed and the right leg was broken below the knee.
 The bones of an infant and a ceramic jar were lying nearby.
 Because the body was largely decayed, further forensic analysis was hampered.
 Later carbon dating placed the age of the remains to about 400 BCE.

 Borremose Woman

 The body of another woman (known as Borremose III or Borremose Woman) was recovered in 1948, approximately 400 m south from Borremose man.
 Her approximate age range at the time of death was 20–35 years old.
-Borremose Woman was found lying face down, the body wrapped in a woolen garment.
+Borremose Woman was found lying face down, the body wrapped in a woollen garment.
 The scalp and hair on one side of the head had been separated; however, this was believed to be damage caused by the shovels of the peat diggers, not a cause of her death.
-The skull and face were crushed, and deterioration of the neck prevented detection of strangulation.
+The skull and face were crushed, and deterioration of the neck prevented the detection of strangulation.
 Re-examination showed that the damage to the skull had happened after death and was caused by demineralization of the bones as well as pressure from the peat.
 Carbon dating set the body's age to ca. 770 (+/-100) BCE.

 In 1984, a forensic examination of Borremose Woman was undertaken by Andersen and Geert Inger and Elisabeth Munksgaard of the Natural History Museum in Copenhagen.
 Their examination confirmed that damage to the scalp had not occurred before death.
 The scientists were unable to make any conclusion as to the cause of death whether by murder, suicide, accident or natural causes.